Hundreds attend funeral for fallen Philadelphia Police Officer Andy Chan

 A police procession brought Chan’s casket from the John Givnish Funeral Home in the Northeast to Philadelphia police headquarters early Tuesday morning, then on foot to the Cathedral Basilica of Saints Peter and Paul.

-The ceremony will be available to watch via livestream here, or in the player below:
+The ceremony is available to watch via stream here, or in the player below:

 In January 2019, Chan was riding his police motorcycle to work when he was hit by a van near Pennypack Park.
 He suffered a traumatic brain injury and was placed on a ventilator for weeks.
 He was eventually able to breathe on his own but required around-the-clock care.